What kind of crazy mixed-up world do we live in when Lindsey Buckingham is fired by Fleetwood Mac?

 I’m a fan of Lindsey Buckingham, and own most of his albums.
 1992’s Out Of The Cradle is far and away his best album.
-Unfortunately, his more recent studio albums have over-produced effects on his voice.
-His 2012 live album, Songs From The Small Machine, has some better versions of his later material.
+His new collection has 9 songs from that album.

 We had tickets for his concert in a fairly small venue in Lincoln, Nebraska in the early 2000’s.
 But, when we showed up to see him, we were informed he was not satisfied with the sound system, and had canceled the show.
 He has a reputation for sometimes being difficult…although that might be an interpretation of his caring about doing things right.